Nopock/AetherMC/.github/README.md

 # To-Do List
 This is the To-Do List for AetherMC before the first full release.
 You can build the project whenever and test it out for yourself!

-Completed: 1/38
+Completed: 2/38

 - Regions
   - [ ] Saving Regions
   - [ ] Loading Regions
-  - [ ] Region BoundingBoxes
+  - [x] Region BoundingBoxes
   - [ ] Region Events
 - Chunks
   - [ ] Chunk Saving